Last update: 2 weeks ago

 How to remove rust from a kettle

 Kettles are constantly exposed to water, and if you live in an area with hard water and if there is moisture left in the kettle, it can rust.
-To prevent the rust from building up in your kettle, you simply need to wipe up the kettle after each use.
+To prevent rust from building up in your kettle, you simply need to wipe up the kettle after each use.

 If there is rust on your cast iron kettle, you can remove it by scrubbing the rust stains gently with a wire brush.
 Rinse the residue with cold water.
 If there are still rust spots on the kettle, you can try soaking up the kettle in Coca-Cola.
 Pour enough cola to cover the bottom and leave it for 20 minutes.
 If there is a lot of rust left, you may need to leave it soaking overnight.
 Remove the cola and clean the kettle thoroughly with warm water.